Worcester Wolves: Rapid rise

-The excellent facilities and organisation which earned them the promotion continued to stand them in good stead, and over the years they became firmly established in what has now been renamed EBL Division 2, and won promotion to EBL Division 1 following an excellent campaign in 2003–04.
-Despite finishing in second place, behind London Capital, they managed to straighten the record by beating them in the Playoff final at the National Indoor Arena, winning 95–87.
-The victory capped off an excellent season that saw the Wolves also lift the Patron's Cup, following a 111–100 win against Hackney White Heat in the final, which was played in front of a raucous and passionate home crowd at the University of Worcester.
+The facilities and organisation which earned the team a promotion gave an advantage, and over the years they became established in what has now been renamed EBL Division 2, and won promotion to EBL Division 1 following a campaign from 2003 to 2004.
+Despite finishing in second place behind London Capital, they managed to beat them in the Playoff final at the National Indoor Arena, winning 95–87.
+The victory finished a season that saw the Wolves also win the Patron's Cup, following a 111–100 win against Hackney White Heat in the final that was played at the University of Worcester, their home location.

-Worcester had a reasonably successful debut season (2004–05) in EBL Division 1, finishing above fellow promotion winners London in 4th place with 13–9 record, which earned them a place in the post season playoffs.
+Worcester had a relatively successful debut season (2004–05) in EBL Division 1, finishing above fellow promotion winners London in 4th place with 13–9 record, which earned them a place in the post season playoffs.
 They built on their successes for the second season and finished 2005–06 in 4th place with a 17–9 record in the expanded Division 1.
 That season also saw the Wolves claim their biggest success to date, winning the National Trophy at the SkyDome Arena in Coventry, beating holders Sheffield Arrows 97–82 in the final.